easiwork/shazamforever/README.md

 - Make sure your microphone has permission to access audio input
 - The application needs to be running to identify songs
 - Internet connection is required for song recognition
-- Network microphones are supported with automatic reconnection
+- Network microphones are supported with automatic reconnection [^this is a lie, i think]